MLHale/insure-container-sec/proposal.md

 **Introduction**

+In today’s world, the use of virtual machines in daily business operation has become prolific.
+Virtual machines can greatly enhance the efficiency of a business and drastically reduce costs by removing the necessity to purchase physical machines, cutting energy and cooling consumption, and improving recovery operations.
+Consequently, as the adoption of virtual environments continues to grow, so does the concern of their security.
+The more companies come to rely on virtual systems, the more these systems will become targets of security attacks.
+Therefore, companies must adopt adequate configurations and practices when utilizing virtual machines.

-The goal of this project is to provide a secure method to configure the requirments for the network bridged files, methods to instantiate containers, secure communciationsfor applications, and VMs.
+The completion of “Secure Communications among Containers” will provide a secure method to configure the requirements for the network bridged files, methods to instantiate containers, and secure communications for applications and VMs.
+The end solution will reduce companies’ risk when operating in a virtual environment.

 **Problem Statement**